jon-jacky/Piety/doc/python3.md

 Some of the scripts under the *test* directory are shell scripts that invoke Python, for example: *python -c "import ed; ed.main()"*.
 To run these scripts with Python 3, we edit them to replace the *python*
-command: *python3 -c ...* etc.  (The edited scripts are not stored in this repository.)
+command: *python3 -c ...* etc.  Some of the edited scripts are stored in this repository, indicated by a final *3* in the file base name:
+*sample3.sh* etc.

-Revised June 2015
+Revised September 2015